sakibkbhuiyan/sakibkbhuiyan/README.md

 <div align="left">
     <blockquote>
-        Devoted husband, dedicated data scientist, passionate data science instructor, and fervent machine learning enthusiast.
+        Devoted husband, dedicated data scientist, and fervent machine learning enthusiast.
 With a passion for unraveling the complexities of data, I thrive on turning raw information into meaningful insights.
-When I'm not diving into datasets or teaching others the wonders of data science, you'll likely find me immersed in baseball, analyzing stats, and cheering for my favorite teams.
+When I'm not diving into datasets, you'll likely find me immersed in baseball, analyzing stats, and cheering for my favorite teams.
 Welcome to my GitHub profile, where data-driven discoveries meet a love for sports!
     </blockquote>
 </div>
 <br>